-- · The Group maintains continuity through appropriate resilience strategies that cater for disruptions, irrespective of the cause - These strategies include but are not limited to, relocating the impacted business to alternate processing sites. enabling staff to work from home, the application of high availability technology solutions and ensuring readiness of physical solutions for critical infrastructure components - · Resilience testing is conducted on a periodic basis to validate continuity strategies and ensure they remain effective and appropriate.
-This includes annual recovery testing for all key systems that support critical business processes.
+- · The Group maintains continuity through appropriate resilience strategies that cater for disruptions, - These strategies include, but are not limited to, relocating the impacted business to alternate processing sites, enabling staff to work from home, the application of high availability technology solutions, obtaining third party dependency business continuity assurances and ensuring readiness of physical solutions for critical infrastructure components - Resilience testing is conducted annually to validate continuity strategies and ensure they remain effective and appropriate.
+This includes annual recovery testing for all key systems that support important/critical business services.

-Operational risk Conduct risk
+Operational risk - Conduct risk

-Conduct risk is the risk that inappropriate behaviours or business activities may lead to client, counterparty or market detriment, erosion of Investec values, culture and ethical standards expected of its staff, reputational and/or financial damage to the Group
+The risk associated with inappropriate behaviours or business activities that may lead to client, counterparty or market detriment, erosion of Investec values, culture and ethical standards expected of its staff, reputational and/or financial damage to the Group

-- · Our approach to conduct risk is driven by our values and philosophies, ensuring that the Group operates with integrity and puts the wellbeing of its clients at the heart of how the business is run - · Products and services are scrutinised and regularly reviewed to identify any issues early on and to make sure they are escalated for appropriate resolution and, where necessary remedial action - · The conduct risk policy is designed to create an environment for consumer protection and market integrity within the business, supported with the right conduct risk management framework - · Risk and Conduct Forums have the objective of ensuring that the Group maintains a client-focused and fair outcomes-based culture
+- · Our approach to conduct risk is driven by our values and philosophies, ensuring that the Group operates with integrity and puts the wellbeing of its clients at the heart of how the business is run - · Products and services are scrutinised and regularly reviewed to identify any issues early on and to make sure they are escalated for appropriate resolution and, where necessary, remedial action taken - The conduct risk policy is designed to create an environment for consumer protection and market integrity within the business, supported with the right conduct risk management framework - Risk and Conduct Forums have the objective of ensuring that the Group maintains a clientfocused and fair outcomes-based culture.